genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/authentication.md

 ## Authentication Types

-There are several authentication types to choose from when configuring the auth-preferences.xml file: INTERNAL, LDAP and HYBRID.
+There are several types of authentication that you can specify when you configure the auth-preferences.xml file: INTERNAL, LDAP and HYBRID.

-To select one, just change the `type` attribute of the `authentication` field:
+To specify which one to use, just change the `type` attribute of the `authentication` field:

 ```xml
 <authentication type="INTERNAL"></authentication>